Revolved Triangle Pose - Parivrtta Trikonasana

 Step 1

-Begin in a lunge with your right foot forward.
-Straighten your front leg and hop your back foot in to place your heel on the ground (Pyramid Pose).
+Start by positioning yourself in a lunge stance, with your right foot positioned forward.
+Extend your front leg and hop your back foot forward so that your heel touches the ground (Pyramid Pose).

 Step 2

-Place your left hand on the floor or a block, to the inside of your right foot.
-Place your right hand to your right hip and encourage your right hip behind you.
+Now, place your left hand on the floor or a block, on the inside of your right foot.
+Simultaneously, rest your right hand on your right hip and gently guide your right hip backward.

 Step 3

-Extend the crown of your head forward, then turn your torso toward your right leg.
+Extend the crown of your head forward and rotate your torso towards your right leg.

 Step 4